Consultation open

 To be involved in the Canterbury Hospital Redevelopment and follow the redevelopment journey subscribe to our project updates.

-Canterbury Hospital Redevelopment is committed to delivering a facility that meets the current and future needs of the community.
+Canterbury Hospital serves a vibrant and diverse community, with over 48% of residents born overseas and more than 145 languages spoken.
+The Canterbury Hospital Redevelopment is committed to delivering a facility that meets the current and future needs of the community.
 To support the journey, we have developed translated material, including a project fact sheet in Arabic, Vietnamese, Greek, Chinese and Bengali.
-You can view the in language project information sheets in the below links.
+We will endeavour to continue providing information and updates in different languages.

 Arabic project information sheet